Chicago Bears Odds

 Here's who the Bears currently have partnerships with:

 • PointsBet: The Chicago Bears organization entered into its first sports betting partnership with PointsBet in September 2020.
 As a part of the deal, PointsBet received the rights to use Chicago Bears logos and other IP, as well as advertising throughout the Bears' digital assets.
-You can learn more about the PointsBet IL promo code and sign up bonus here.
+You can learn more about the PointsBet's promo code and sign up bonus here.

 • BetRivers: The Bears and Rush Street Interactive—the company behind BetRivers and SugarHousesigned an agreement in June 2021.
 As a part of the multi-year partnership, BetRivers received advertising for its sportsbook and casino throughout the stadium and online, as well as being the Title Partner of the Bears' Free to Play Game.